Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 title: NetworkObject
 ---

-Netcode for GameObjects' high level components, [the RPC system](../advanced-topics/messaging-system.md), [object spawning](../basics/object-spawning), and [NetworkVariable](../basics/networkvariable)s all rely on there being at least two Netcode components added to a `GameObject` :
+Netcode for GameObjects' high level components, [the RPC system](../advanced-topics/messaging-system.md), [object spawning](../basics/object-spawning), and [NetworkVariable](networkvariable.md)s all rely on there being at least two Netcode components added to a `GameObject`:

   1. `NetworkObject`
   2. [`NetworkBehaviour`](networkbehaviour.md)

 :::note

-Both the `NetworkObject` and `NetworkBehaviour` components require the use of specialized structures before you can serialize and use them with `RPC` s and `NetworkVariables` :
+Both the `NetworkObject` and `NetworkBehaviour` components require the use of specialized structures before you can serialize and use them with RPCs and `NetworkVariables`:

-* For `NetworkObject`s use the [`NetworkObjectReference`](../api/Unity.Netcode.NetworkObjectReference).
+* For `NetworkObject`s use the [`NetworkObjectReference`](../api/Unity.Netcode.NetworkObjectReference.md).
 * For `NetworkBehaviour`s use the [`NetworkBehaviourReference`](../api/Unity.Netcode.NetworkBehaviourReference.md).

 :::

 # NetworkObject

 To replicate any Netcode aware properties or send/receive RPCs a `GameObject` must have a `NetworkObject` component and at least one `NetworkBehaviour` component.
-Any Netcode related component, like `NetworkTransform` or a `NetworkBehaviour` with one or more `NetworkVariable` s or `RPC` s, requires a `NetworkObject` component on the same relative `GameObject` or on a parent of the `GameObject` in question.
+Any Netcode related component, like `NetworkTransform` or a `NetworkBehaviour` with one or more `NetworkVariable`s or `RPC`s, requires a `NetworkObject` component on the same relative `GameObject` or on a parent of the `GameObject` in question.

 When spawning a `NetworkObject`, the `NetworkObject.GlobalObjectIdHash` value initially identifies the associated network Prefab asset clients instantiate to create a client-local clone.
 After instantiated locally, each `NetworkObject` is assigned a `NetworkObjectId` that's used to associate `NetworkObject` s across the network.
-For example, one peer can say "Send this RPC to the object with the NetworkObjectId 103, " and everyone knows what object it's referring to.
-A `NetworkObject` is "Spawned" on a client is when it's instatiated and assigned a unique `NetworkObjectId`.
+For example, one peer can say "Send this RPC to the object with the NetworkObjectId 103," and everyone knows what object it's referring to.
+A `NetworkObject` is "Spawned" on a client is when it's instantiated and assigned a unique `NetworkObjectId`.

 [NetworkBehaviours](networkbehaviour.md) offer users with the ability to add their own custom Netcode logic to the associated `NetworkObject`.